 Here are some websites that might help you plan if you are visiting these popular UK camping destinations:

 - Things to do in Cornwall with kids

 - Things to do in Devon with kids

 - Things to in the Peak District with kids

-I personally can’t wait to get out camping again.
-Our kids have been asking when we can go away in the camper van with the same frequency that they usually ask about Christmas!
+We will definitely be camping again in 2021.
+Our kids loved this summer and have been asking when we can go away in the camper van again with the same frequency that they usually ask about Christmas!

-Are you looking forward to UK campsites reopening in the summer?
+Are you looking forward to camping in 2021?
 Do you have any concerns about how to camp safely during COVID-19?